mrishu/py-qe-explain/README.md

 ```bash
 pip install pytrec_eval tqdm
 ```
+An additional dependency is GNU `parallel`.
+It should be available on standard repository of any Linux distribution.

 ## Some preliminary results
 - When restricted to queries 301-320 in `trec678`, the results for **`iqg.py`** are: